Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Methods

 \subsubsection{Sampling}

-We curated a dataset of 11,840 articles published between 2022 and 2024 across seven high-profile journals: \textit{Science}, \textit{Nature}, \textit{Science Advances}, \textit{Nature Communications}, \textit{Nature Human Behaviour}, \textit{PNAS}, and \textit{Scientific Reports}.
-We filtered this dataset for articles with a DAS stating that data is available upon request.
-Metadata, including the corresponding author's email address and affiliation, was scraped from each article's website.
+We compiled a set of articles published between 2022 and 2024 across four high-profile journals that mandate a Data and/or Code Availability section: \textit{Nature}, \textit{Nature Communications}, \textit{Nature Human Behaviour}, and \textit{Scientific Reports}.
+For each article, we scraped the Data Availability Statement and filtered for articles containing the phrase ``upon request.''
+We also scraped the article title, journal name, corresponding author name, and contact email from each article's website.
+This process yielded a final set of 16,000 articles (see Supplementary Table~19 for the number of articles collected from each journal).